phac-nml/irida-uploader/docs/index.md

 The IRIDA MiSeq Uploader can be run on any operating system that supports Python.

-You can download the source code on [GitHub]().
+You can download the source code on [GitHub](https://github.com/phac-nml/irida-uploader).

-TODO: You can download pre-built packages for Windows from our [GitHub releases page](https://github.com/phac-nml/irida-miseq-uploader/releases/latest).
+You can download pre-built packages for Windows from our [GitHub releases page](https://github.com/phac-nml/irida-uploader/releases).

 ### Installation